 BACKGROUND: The proposed zoning amendments follow discussions by the Town Council Ad-Hoc Subcommittee regarding necessary updates to Chapter 240 Zoning Ordinance.
-The Committee has recommended that Town Council consider the proposed amendment to Chapter 240 §24.1.5.C Table 2 Minimum Required Accessory Parking Spaces to increase the minimum required parking for "Residential or artist live/work (per DU)" from one space per unit in all districts to a parking ratio greater than one space per unit but less than two spaces per unit.
+The Committee has recommended that Town Council consider the proposed amendment to Chapter 240 §24.1.5.C Table 2 Minimum Required Accessory Parking Spaces to increase the minimum required parking for "Residential or artist live/work (per DU)" from one space per unit in all districts to a parking ratio of a minimum of 1.5 space per dwelling unit up to no more than two spaces per dwelling unit.